Kaiyrkhan/WLAN/vWLC_8.x.md

 Configure a NTP server now?
 [YES][no]: yes
 Enter the NTP server's IP address: 80.241.0.72
-Enter a polling interval between 3600 and 604800 secs: 86400
+Enter a polling interval between 3600 and 604800 secs: 86400 немесе
+Configure the system time now? [yes][no]: yes
+Enter the date in MM/DD/YY format: 08/19/2025
+Enter the time in HH:MM:SS format: 08:30:00

 Would you like to configure IPv6 parameters [YES][no]: no